dylanpicart/excel_api_access/README.md

 1. Optimized Downloading: Parallel downloads using asyncio and ThreadPoolExecutor allow multiple downloads to happen concurrently, improving speed.
 2. Persistent HTTP Sessions: Using httpx.AsyncClient ensures that HTTP connections are reused, reducing overhead.
 3. Efficient Hashing: Files are saved only if they have changed, determined by a computed hash.
 This ensures no unnecessary downloads.

 ---

+## **Current Limitations**
+- HTTP/2 Support: Requires httpx[http2] installed; if the server doesn’t support HTTP/2, it falls back to HTTP/1.1.
+- Depth Control: Currently only recurses subpages one level deep.
+If more thorough or deeper crawling is needed, logic can be extended.
+- Year Parsing: If year formats differ (e.g., “19-20” instead of “2019-2020”), the regex must be adjusted.
+- Retries: The current code logs but doesn’t implement an automatic retry strategy.
+That can be added if downloads frequently fail.

+---